1. When does Medicare start?

 - Part B (Medical Insurance): You pay a premium each month for Part B. If you get Social Security, your Part B premium will be automatically deducted from your benefit payment.
 If you don’t get these benefit payments, you’ll get a bill.
 Most people will pay the standard premium amount.
 However, if your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you may pay an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.

 - The standard Part B premium amount for 2018 is $134.00 (or higher depending on your income).

 - Part D (Medicare Prescription Drug Coverage): The Part D monthly premium varies by plan (higher-income consumers may pay more).
 Private insurers, in addition to employers and unions, offer Medicare Part D plans.
 For help finding a Part D drug plan, check out the Medicare Plan Finder.

-The charts below show your estimated prescription drug plan monthly premium based on your income as reported on your IRS tax return from 2 years ago and last year.
-If your income is above a certain limit, you’ll pay an income-related monthly adjustment amount in addition to your plan premium.
+- Click here to review the estimated prescription drug plan monthly premium based on your income as reported on your IRS tax return from 2 years ago and last year.
+If your income is above a certain limit, you’ll pay an income-related monthly adjustment amount in addition to your plan premium (IRMAA).

 - Late enrollment penalty: You may owe a late enrollment penalty if you go without a Medicare Prescription Drug Plan (Part D), or without a Medicare Advantage Plan (Part C) (like an HMO or PPO) or other Medicare health plan that offers Medicare prescription drug coverage, or without creditable prescription drug coverage for any continuous period of 63 days or more after your Initial Enrollment Period is over.